antonjoro2008/skills-zone-cbc/PARTIALS_STRUCTURE.md

-# SkillsZone Blade Templates - Partials Structure
+# Gravity CBC Blade Templates - Partials Structure

-This document explains the new partials structure implemented for the SkillsZone Laravel project.
+This document explains the new partials structure implemented for the Gravity CBC Laravel project.

 ## Overview